ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/configuration/how-to-customize-key-generation-for-entities.markdown

-# Session : How to customize key generation for entities?
+# Session: How to customize key generation for entities?

 In RavenDB you will encounter a few ways to create document keys.
 We suggest that you should first read up the article [Working with document identifiers](../../document-identifiers/working-with-document-ids) to achieve the basic knowledge about built-in key generation strategies, before you start customizing identifiers of your entities.